trevortomesh/blender/README.md

 ```
 # Contributing
 Send a pull request!
 Open an issue!
 Whatever you do -- do something!
 The BGE was too good to let die and Ketsji is too good to let stagnate!
+That's why we're here!